loning/the-math/docs/psi-collapse-zfc/chapter-12-collapse-constructible-models-vs-zfc-models.md

 **L-view**: Mathematical objects exist independently, we discover their properties

-**ψ-L view**: Mathematical objects arise from consciousness observing itself
+**ψ-L view**: Mathematical objects arise from observer observing itself

 The collapse view integrates epistemology and ontology.